FooBarRaz/aoc-cli/README.md

-# Advent of Code CLI
+# 🎄 Advent of Code CLI 🎄

 ## Description

 This is a set of command line tools to help automate repetitive tasks and speed up your daily Advent of Code workflow.

-## Installation
+## Installation🎄

-To install the application globally:
+To install the application globally:🎄

 ```bash
 npm install -g .